 Water annual herbs as often as required to keep the soil moist but not saturated which is usually once every 3-7 days.
 Mediterranean herbs should be watered less often, allowing the soil to dry out between bouts of watering.
 Water Mediterranean herbs once every 2 weeks in pots and containers.

-Here is a table to use as a quick reference guide for how often to water herbs at different times and conditions…
+For those of you in a rush I create a table to use as a quick reference guide for how often to water herbs at different times and conditions…

-Conditions | How Often to Water Herbs |
+Conditions: | How Often to Water Herbs: |

 How often to water Mediterranean herbs: | Water every 2 weeks in if pots.
 Do not need watering once established (after 1 year) unless exceptional drought. |

-How often to water annual herbs: | Water as frequently as required to keep the soil moist at 1 inch depth (typically every 3-7 days depending on sun and temperature). |
+How often to water annual herbs: | Water as frequently as required to keep the first inch of the soil moist. (typically every 3-7 days depending on sun and temperature). |

 How often to water herbs after planting: | Water leafy herbs every 2-5 days to keep the soil moist but not saturated.
 Water Mediterranean herbs once every week for the first 4 weeks after planting. |